 Alternative Name: Navrati

 The nine-night celebration is dedicated to the Hindu goddess Durga and represents the nine forms of Devi.
 Though the tradition celebrates victory over evil, Mother’s Day is also celebrated in major cities across the country.

 The day celebrates the Queen of Thailand’s birthday (Queen Sirikit).
 The Mother’s Day holiday is used to promote the Royal Family across the country.

-People under the Communist rule were initially prohibited from celebrating Mother’s Day as it ran counter to tradition.
+People were initially prohibited from celebrating Mother’s Day as it ran counter to tradition.
 However, the government eventually grew accepting and formally allowed celebration in 1996.
-Some sources say that lilies are the unofficial flower of Chinese Mother’s Day as it represents the gentle yet strong soul of a mother (similar to the Japanese’s carnation).
+Some sources say that lilies are the unofficial flower of Chinese Mother’s Day as it represents the gentle yet strong soul of a mother (similar to the carnation in Japan).

 What is your favorite way to celebrate Mother’s Day?
 Tell us in the comments!